 Through daily reflections you will be invited to open to aspect of Mary and then listen for the heart of what is being birthed in you in response.
-Christine will be reflecting on some of the names Mary has been given throughout time, and John will be reflecting on some of the stories of Mary found in the gospels.
-You will be invited into the practice of lectio divina with selected scripture texts and the practice of midrash which is opening your heart to the gaps in the story and seeing what is revealed.
-In addition, we have explorations in movement prayer, story dances, and meditations from Betsey Beckman.
+Christine and Sibyl will be reflecting on some of the names Mary has been given throughout time, and John will be reflecting on some of the stories of Mary found in the gospels.
+You will be invited into the practice of lectio divina with selected scripture texts.
+In addition, we have songs from River's Voice to deepen the themes, and explorations in movement prayer, story dances, and meditations from Betsey Beckman.

 Men and women are all invited, persons from all traditions or none at all are welcome!